Chan Romero: Career

+Personal life

 Romero's work bore a resemblance to that of Ritchie Valens, and the two ended up on the same record label.
-After Valens died in a plane crash, Romero was introduced to Richie Valens' grieving mother, with whom Romero became close.
+After Valens died in a plane crash, Romero was introduced to Valens' grieving mother, with whom Romero became close.
 Her home served as Romero's home during his visits to Los Angeles; he slept in Valens' bedroom.
-He remains close to the Valens family and has performed at the Ritchie Valens memorial concert held yearly in Pacoima, California.
+He remained close to the Valens family and performed at the Ritchie Valens memorial concert held yearly in Pacoima, California.

 Romero's first visit to Palm Springs, California in 1964 inspired him to make the area his home.
-He still lives in the area and divides his time between Palm Springs and Billings.
+In later life, he still resided in the area and divided his time between Palm Springs and Billings.
+Romero's daughter stated in 2023 that Chan no longer received royalties for his music.

+Chan visited the place in England where he was loved most Liverpool, and was backed by his friend from Palm Springs who took him to Liverpool.Mark Guerrero of Palm Springs, also of an band of Liverpool Musicians, George Eccles, guitar, Frank Hopley, keyboards, Richie Ballard, bass guitar, Arty Davies, drums who was also his driver.

+Romero died on April 21, 2024, at the age of 82.